 Swine Medicine Modules - $50-$4,950

-A wide variety of evidence based training modules are available online and can be purchased for use.
+A wide variety of evidence based training modules are available online for a fee.
 All modules remain the property of the SMEC and can be distributed only with written approval from the SMEC faculty.

 Custom training modules range from on farm activities with training from SMEC faculty to creating specific informational videos, lecture series or web-based modules.
 We have the benefits of a proven infrastructure, veteran technical leadership, and a wide variety of resources for assessment and validation activities.
 Individual opportunities will be discussed to formulate goals and training objectives and a formal proposal including budget will be provided and agreed upon prior to any development or implementation.

 Applied Research - costs and how to get started